 Any Shoes Beyond 2 Pairs of Boots

 I seriously doubt there is any occasion for which you will need heels, fashionable flats, or anything of that kind.
-Though boots are essential Arctic gear you need on your adventure, pack just one pair of boots and wear another pair on the flight to save on space – you don’t need anything beyond these two pairs of shoes.
+Pack just one pair of boots and wear another pair on the flight to save on space – you don’t need anything more.
 I recommend two pairs JUST IN CASE something happens to one pair.

 More Jewelry and Accessories Than What You Wear on the Flight